 For instance, on average, my posts receive around a dozen Likes on Instagram.
 And my most popular, as judged by total Likes, are Long Way Round (106) and Long Way Down (76) by Ewan McGregor and Charley Boorman.
 Both have good book covers and first sentences.
 But I suspect their popularity had more to do with the tags #EwanMcGregor, #CharleyBoorman and #motorbikes.

 And beyond post tags, the scrolling nature of Instagram means I can’t tell if those who stop browsing and Like the book covers also take the time to read and Like the first sentences.

 Fiction and Nonfiction Balance

 My 400th post in November 2019 was Michael Palin’s, Travelling to Work—Diaries 1988-98.
-By now, the balance of fiction and nonfiction posts had swung towards nonfiction books.
+And by now, the balance of fiction and nonfiction posts had swung towards nonfiction books.

 The reasons for this were threefold.
-In the early days of the Instagram series, I posted multiple books at a time to build up a following.
-Even when I slowed down my posting after a couple of months, I still did daily posts.
-And these were predominately fiction books.
-My bookshelf is an eclectic mix of fiction and nonfiction books, and I needed to reflect this by posting more nonfiction titles.
+First, early in the Instagram series, I posted multiple books per day to build up a following.
+Even when I slowed down my posting after a couple of months, I still did daily posts, and these were predominately fiction books.
+And because my bookshelf is an eclectic mix of fiction and nonfiction books, I needed to reflect this by posting more nonfiction titles.

-Also, I wanted to include more of the hundreds of children’s and young adult books I’d bought for my son from his pre- and early-teenage years, before he stopped reading.
+Secondly, I wanted to include more of the hundreds of children’s and young adult books I’d bought for my son from his pre and early-teenage years … before he stopped reading.
 (A situation this book-lover dad lamented over in a Bedtime Stories and Teenage Readers blog post.)

 And lastly, I do have a finite collection of books on my bookshelf (and in boxes in the attic).
 Nowadays, I like to pace my posts and mix them up beyond pure fiction and nonfiction.